-- 1. In the summer term, prior to starting nursery, 3 and 4-year olds are invited to attend an 'Open Evening' with their parents.
-Early Learners are also welcome to attend.
-This is an opportunity to become familiar with key workers and the environment before starting in September. - 2.
-Home visits are offered, which give parents/carers the opportunity to meet at least one room key worker and discuss the needs of their child.
+- 1. Home visits are offered, which give parents/carers the opportunity to meet at least one room key worker and discuss the needs of their child.
 This also enables the nursery staff to see the child in their own environment.
 During this time, access to the nursery 'Welcome Pack' is shared with parents.
 A range of documents in the Welcome Pack are available to parents via the 'New Starters' tab on the school website.
-Home visits also provide the child with a familiar face whilst they are settling into nursery life. - 3.
+Home visits also provide the child with a familiar face whilst they are settling into nursery life. - 2.
 Following the home visit, settling-in visits are arranged.
 These are short visits to the nursery and a time for children and parents/carers to meet staff members and the key person.
 This allows the child to familiarise themselves with the environment.
 The initial visit usually lasts around one hour and parents are encouraged to stay in the setting with their child.
 On the second visit, parents leave their child with nursery staff for a period of one hour.
 On subsequent visits, the length of the visit is increased until the child stays the full session.
 However, the number of settling-in visits and length of time is flexible, depending on the individual needs of that child.
-These arrangements are discussed and agreed with parents. - 4.
+These arrangements are discussed and agreed with parents. - 3.
 We ensure that parents/carers are given plenty of information about all aspects of the nursery before their child starts.
-Parents are advised to access this information via the school website 'New Starters' tab at the home visit. - 5.
+Parents are advised to access this information via the school website 'New Starters' tab at the home visit. - 4.
 For children starting nursery as an Early Learner, transitions will be staggered so that no more than one child will start at any one time.
 This allows the child's key person to dedicate their time to developing a positive relationship with the child and parent.
-It also allows time for the child and key person to form a bond, ensuring children feel secure and settled.
+It also allows time for the child and key person to form a bond, ensuring children feel secure and settled. - 5.
+Parents/carers have opportunities when dropping off and collecting their child to talk with their key person about their day, how their child is, activities their child has enjoyed, what they have eaten, home learning activities, etc.

-- 6. Parents/carers have opportunities when dropping off and collecting their child to talk with their key person about their day, how their child is, activities their child has enjoyed, what they have eaten, home learning activities, etc. - 7.
-We aim to build strong relationships with parents/carers from the start and nursery staff are always available to listen and support for as long as it takes to settle their child and subsequently during their child's time at nursery. - 8.
-Each child is different so we work with parents/carers to find out the best way to ease their child into nursery life. - 9.
-The nursery has a daily routine that we feel is very important to the children as it allows them to know what is happening next, when they will be collected etc. - 10.
+- 6. We aim to build strong relationships with parents/carers from the start and nursery staff are always available to listen and support for as long as it takes to settle their child and subsequently during their child's time at nursery. - 7.
+Each child is different so we work with parents/carers to find out the best way to ease their child into nursery life. - 8.
+The nursery has a daily routine that we feel is very important to the children as it allows them to know what is happening next, when they will be collected etc. - 9.
 Parents/carers are welcome to telephone nursery to see how their child has settled in.